 On the other hand, if your inherited house is in a vacation destination or metropolitan area with high demand, you can expect a lower vacancy rate and higher rent (although you should still be conservative when doing initial calculations).
 Inheriting a property in a high demand location unlocks the potential to successfully market on vacation rental platforms such as AirBnb rather than just getting long-term tenants into the home.

 A final consideration for a rental property includes the sentimental attachment to the home (especially if it’s a family home).
 If you are interested in taking care of the family home and having tenants, renting will allow you to keep the home while providing financial benefit.

 Should I Sell an Inherited Property?

 When deciding if you should sell or rent an inherited house, take into account the cost to sell as well as your situation and the work required on the home.
-Selling inherited property can potentially take a weight off your shoulders and leave you with money and time for other investments, but selling could also cause you to miss out on potential appreciation.
+Selling can potentially take a weight off your shoulders and leave you with money and time for other investments, but selling could also cause you to miss out on potential appreciation.